 Samantha’s view on what she was capable of changed forever from this point.
 With an increasing desire to push the physical envelope even further, the following year Samantha found herself entered into a 222km non-stop run across the Himalayas.
 This race required Samantha to run at 6,000 metres above sea level, in an event that had only been completed by one man.
 This was by far a tougher experience and Samantha was lucky to somehow survive the pain, sickness, extreme heat and then white out conditions to complete the race.

 The penny dropped during Samantha’s journey across the Himalayas that she wanted to use her capacity to run long distances for a reason outside of herself.
 The following year, while working as a lawyer at Baker & McKenzie, Samantha ran 379kms non-stop across Australia’s Simpson Desert.
 Receiving national attention, the run took 3.5 days and nights to complete and raise over $32,991 for Save the Children Australia.

-Within two months after returing from the Simpson Desert, Samantha co-organised a fundraising community running event on behalf of Turia Pitt and Kate Sanderson – victims of the Kimberley ultramarathon bushfire.
-They raised over $40K to support their continuing rehabilitation and to be split between the two ladies.
+Within two months after returning from the Simpson Desert, Samantha co-organised a fundraising community running event on behalf of Turia Pitt and Kate Sanderson – victims of the Kimberley ultramarathon bushfire.
+A race that Samantha was also a competitor in.
+They raised over $40K to support their continuing rehabilitation, to be split between the two ladies.

 In September 2014, Samantha ran an average of 61kms for 32 days in a row across South Africa’s Freedom Trail (1968kms in total) with UK runner Mimi Anderson.
 It was reported that year that almost nine million South African girls aged 13 – 19 miss time at school due to a lack of sanitary products.
 Mimi and Samantha raised $55K on behalf of Save the Children to support a holistic initiative that increased access to feminine hygiene products and provide education around the importance of attending school.